Albert Borgmann

-Albert Borgmann (born 1937) is a German-born American philosopher, specializing in the philosophy of technology.
-He was born in Freiburg, Germany, and is a professor of philosophy at the University of Montana.
+Albert Borgmann (Nov.
+23, 1937 – May 7, 2023) was a German-born American philosopher, specializing in the philosophy of technology.

+Borgmann was born in Freiburg, Germany, and was a professor of philosophy at the University of Montana.
 In 2013 Borgmann received the Golden Eurydice Award for his contributions to philosophy.
+Borgmann died in Missoula, Montana on May 7, 2023, at the age of 85.